MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 # Link Yourself In

 Your LinkedIn profile matters.
 Some companies ignore your résumé and look only at your LinkedIn.
 Additionally, in-house recruiters rely on LinkedIn to scout talent.
-You can think of your LinkedIn profile as an exercize in search engine optimization.
+You can think of your LinkedIn profile as an exercise in search engine optimization.

 ## Layout